jasonmccreary/blog-posts/2015-10-20-update-apache-php-mysql-mac-os-x-el-capitan.md

 This post will look at the differences in Apache, PHP, and MySQL between Mac OS X Yosemite and Mac OS X El Capitan.

 ## Updating Apache
-Mac OS X Yosemite and Mac OS X El Capitan both come with Apache 2.4 preinstalled.
+Mac OS X Yosemite and Mac OS X El Capitan both come with Apache 2.4 pre-installed.
 As noted above, your Apache configuration file is overwritten me when you upgrade to Mac OS X El Capitan.

 Comparing the configuration files show no differences other than the changes made in the original post.
 As such, you can simply overwrite El Capitan's configuration file with the original by running the following command: